Site Overlay

 Assessment: They perform pulmonary function testing to establish a baseline and monitor a patient’s progress, utilizing tools such as the six-minute walk test to assess endurance and oxygenation.

-Exercise Training: RRTs lead and monitor exercise programs that combine endurance, strength training, and flexibility exercises to enhance physical fitness, increase muscle mass, and improve exercise tolerance.
+Exercise Training: RRTs lead and monitor exercise programs that combine endurance, strength, and flexibility to enhance physical fitness, increase muscle mass, and improve exercise tolerance.

 Patient Education: They educate patients on various aspects of their condition and treatment, including: